-Start by adding columns to the Multiple Entries Layout – this is the main table where each of your students will be displayed, one after the other.
+Start by adding columns to the Multiple Entries Layout.
+This is the main table where each of the student profiles will be displayed, one after the other.
 To add a new field, click on the “Add Table Column” button.
-Each field you add will display as a column in your table.
+Each new field you add here will display as a column in your table.

 We’ll get back to the Single Entry Layout soon, but before that you may want to add widgets to your View.

 To add a new widget, click on the “Add Widget” button.
 GravityView support multiple widgets including a Search Bar, Page Links, Custom Content and even a Gravity Forms widget.

 Widgets are tools that help users navigate your View.
 In this example, we’ll add an “A-Z Filters” widget at the top, allowing Admins to filter students by the first letter of their first or last name.
 If you want to use the A-Z Filter, you’ll need to install the A-Z Filters Extension.